Radiolab - Everybody's Got One

 Preeclampsia is very, very scary.

-And it's basically when the mother's blood pressure spikes
+And it's basically when the mother's blood pressure spikes so high that she can actually

-Well, and it's really serious.
+And it's really serious.

 It's one of the leading causes of maternal death.

-blood, high blood pressure, you know,
+high blood pressure, you know, not such a big deal,

-not such a big deal, but it's actually the placenta,
+but it's actually the placenta, you know,

-you know, sucking so much blood out of the mother's body
+sucking so much blood out of the mother's body

 that she can't continue to survive.

 And this can also go wrong in the other direction.
-Mom, of course, doesn't continue to survive.
-And this can also go wrong in the other direction.

-Mom of course doesn't want to die.
+Mom, of course, doesn't want to die.

-And Poof is exactly what it feels like.
+And poof is exactly what it feels like.

 But the placenta is still in there.